 Once the stem cells have been sourced, they are suspended in platelet-rich plasma (PRP), which has increased growth factors and enhances the results of the therapy.
 This solution is then injected into the needed area—in Jones’ case, into the shoulder and knee.

 with Vitamin IV

-In addition to adipose-derived stem cells and PRP, Jones received vitamin IV treatment.
+In addition to adipose-derived stem cells and PRP, Jones received vitamin IV therapy.
 This helps to heal injury and boost overall health in a number of ways.
-Vitamin IV treatment ensures that the body receives the nutrients you need to grow new tissue and maintain good health.
-The treatment helps to repair collagen and reduce inflammation and is overall chosen for patients like Jones because it encourages effective stem cell function.
+Vitamin IV therapy ensures that the body receives the nutrients you need to grow new tissue and maintain good health.
+The process helps to repair collagen and reduce inflammation and is overall chosen for patients like Jones because it encourages effective stem cell function.

-Typically, IV treatment while addressing an injury would include vitamin C and amino acids.
+Typically, IV therapy while addressing an injury would include vitamin C and amino acids.
 However, each patient receives a custom formula to meet their unique nutrition needs.

 When Can Patients like Walter Jones Expect Results?

 After stem cell therapy, most patients see results about 3-6 months after they receive injections.
 Stem cell therapy works by encouraging new tissues to grow, which takes time.
 Bryn Renda, PA-C, explains that the treatment is like “laying seed down on the dirt.
 It’s going to take some time and TLC…after a few months, you will have a nice, lush field.”
 In Jones’ case, arthritic pain is the result of a lack of cartilage, which further damages tissues and causes inflammation and a lack of joint space.
 Injecting stem cells and PRP into the joint encourages the growth of new, organic cartilage, but it takes several months for this to occur.